appsody/website/content/docs/stacks/publish.md

 You have developed, packaged and tested a stack, now you can make it to others, so that other developers can use your stack's functionalities to accelerate development of their cloud native applications.
 You can make a stack available by contributing it to the Appsody project, or by publishing it with a web hosting service.

 ## Contribute a stack to Appsody
-You can contribute a new stack, or update an existing stack, by following these steps:
+You can now contribute your stack by following these steps:

  1. Modify any relevant documentation.
  2. Push your changes to a branch in your fork of the Appsody git repository.